cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 * Security reporting, disclosure, and incident response processes:
 If someone finds a potential security issue, who should they contact and what type of response should they expect?
-* If your project has had security disclosures in the past, listing these disclosures (and their CVE IDs) on a web page is a strong step in building trust with your users.
+* If the project has had security disclosures in the past, listing these disclosures (and their CVE IDs) on a web page is a strong step in building trust with your users.
 Everyone will have security issues at some point - how you handle them displays the maturity